Music’s most prestigious award!

 Nomination process

-The road to Grammy goldgrammy3
+The road to Grammy gold

 Record companies and individuals may submit recordings to be nominated.
 Nominations are made online and a physical copy of the work is sent to the National Academy of Recording Arts and Sciences.
 Once a work is entered, more than150 experts hold reviewing sessions of nominations from the recording industry.
 They will determine whether the work is eligible and entered in the correct category for official nomination.